Chapter 2 · System Design Fundamentals

 Powers of two Slide 3

-Memorise these once and storage math becomes mental arithmetic.
-For envelope work, treat each binary step as its nearest power of ten — the error after multiplying three of them is only a few percent.
+Learn these once and storage maths becomes something you can do in your head.
+For rough work, just treat each binary step as the nearest round decimal number.
+Even after multiplying three of them together, you're only off by a few percent.

 2^10